mebobby2/roguelike/README.md

 ```

 Will not compile because struct A does not implement clone.
 Meaning when we pass it to hello, it's actually take a mutable reference (by default).
-And Rust borrow rules says that we cannot have a mut reference and a immutable reference at the same time.
+And Rust borrow rules says that we cannot have a mut reference and an immutable reference to the same memory location at the same time.
 This is why this does not compile.
 We get a "use of moved value: `a`" error.

 To make it work:
 ```